amoodie/shoreline_extract/README.md

 You can download these scenes explicitly, or any other scenes that fall into the `WRS_PATH = 121` and `WRS_ROW = 034` flight path from any time.

-These files should be placed into the `data` folder as uncompressed folders (see the file tree above for where the folders should be located).
+These files should be placed into the `data` folder _as uncompressed folders_ (see the file tree above for where the folders should be located).
 Actually, the folders could be placed anywhere, if the `meta.directory` parameter in `build_shorelineset.m` is changed to the appropriate path.

+The `private` folder contains the images and movies used in this documentation.

+## Running the program

+Once the data are properly organized into the `data` folder, you can open your Matlab GUI and navigate to and open `build_shorelineset.m`.
+See the parameter list at the top of the script, and make any modifications if necessary.
+Run the program.

+After finishing this script, you can

+## Documentation

+As of 05/09/2018, the only documentation to this program is this file.
+However, the code is pretty well commented, and any changes you need to make should be pretty easy.

+If there are actually people hoping to use this code, I will add more documentation support for both the program files, and potentially further split the files into function files for easier documentation.